 While less common, some potential long-term complications include:

-• Corneal Ectasia – Weakening and bulging of the cornea occurs in rare cases.
+- Corneal Ectasia – Weakening and bulging of the cornea occur in rare cases.

-Your risk profile based on the health of your eyes and stability of your prescription determines the likelihood of complications.
+Your risk profile, based on the health of your eyes and the stability of your prescription, determines the likelihood of complications.
 Following your surgeon’s post-op care instructions can help prevent issues.
 Maintain follow-up exams for at least one year.

 While laser eye surgery is considered safe overall, ensure you understand both the expected side effects and rare but serious risks before proceeding.